Originally posted with title "Unconscious seeing".

 However the demonstration will not work for everyone: some people realise immediately what they have seen, and not everyone who fails to see it responds to the prompts when the original presentation is out of sight.

 I have been using variants of this experiment in talks on vision for different sorts of audience since the mid 1980s.
 It usually works on a subset of the audience, e.g. between about 30% and 70% -- though I have not kept detailed records.

 Alternative: view the demo on Youtube

-So I have created a video version which can be viewed here: http://youtu.be/qKPfy9IufG4
+To avoid that, a video version can be viewed here: http://youtu.be/qKPfy9IufG4

 How it works